CorrelateVisuals/CAPITAL-Engine/README.md

 # CAPITAL Engine
 CAPITAL Engine is a cross platform Vulkan engine built in C++ for simulations and algorithms that benefit from parallel computing.
 Currently tested on Linux and Windows, keeping external libraries to a minimum.
 GLFW for platform agnostic window and input handeling, GLM for our mathematical operations.

+In it's current stage CAPITAL Engine is running Conway's Game of Life in a Vulkan compute shader.
+We will explore increasing the resolution within the lifespan of a cell in future updates.

 ![alt text](https://github.com/whooki3/CAPITAL-engine/blob/development/assets/CoverCapture.PNG?raw=true)

 [Development enviroment](https://vulkan-tutorial.com/Development_environment)